dojo/typings/README.md

 runtime environment, then you would copy the `modules.d.ts` and rename all the modules as required.

+Basic usage would be to include the `index.d.ts` and likely `modules.d.ts` in files used either by `tsc` or in your `tsconfig.json` or referenced within your TypeScript files.
+The [wiki]() contains some basic *how to* instructions.

 ### Building

 The repository has a `Gruntfile.js` and a development dependency of [grunt](http://gruntjs.com/) that can help validate any changes to the typings.
 After cloning the repository and running `npm install`, you can then run `grunt` or `grunt dev` which will compile the files with `tsc` as well as run `tslint` against the core files.

 ## Examples